faceyspacey/respond-framework-docs-old/README.md

 It's only called on first entrance of the given group of nested routes/module.
 The common use case for this is to insure that the `user` or `session` object exists for all dashboard routes, without having to code the call for every route.

+> This behavior is powered by Respond's caching capability, which is customizeable.
+Therefore, you can override this--and perhaps trigger parent callbacks more often--by specifying different cache keys.
+Learn more in the [caching](./docs/caching.md) section.

 Let's check out a few more scenarios: